Cosmological Bell Tests with Decoherence Effects: Introduction

 To illustrate the idea of using the Bell test curve to probe the process of cosmological decoherence, we also provide another example of the power-law decoherence rate.
 In this example, in the superhorizon limit, the logarithmic Bell test curve is linearly dependent on the e-folds, and its slope and intercept can carry the information of the dominated decoherence rate which we choose a power function of the scale factor.

 This paper is organized as follows.
 In Section~\ref{sec:set up}, we review the quantum state of the fluctuation in the form of wave functional, and the decoherence caused by gravitational nonlinearity.
 Subsequently, we briefly review the Bell inequality in the spin 1/2 system and then introduce the pseudo-spin operators and the construction of Bell operators for continuous variable systems.
 In Section~\ref{sec: effect of quadratic}, we consider the quadratic boundary term and canonical transformation and explain why some observables change when considering quadratic boundary terms.
 In Section~\ref{sec: expectation value}, we calculate the expectation value of the Bell operator in detail by field basis approach and verify the GKMR operator does not change under the canonical transformation from the quadratic boundary term.
 In Section~\ref{sec: effect of decoherence}, we introduce the concept of the Bell test curve and provide two examples.
 In the first example, we examine the robustness of the Bell inequality and discuss the features of the Bell test curve.
 In the second example, we consider the power-law decoherence rate and show the possibility of extracting information of decoherence from the Bell test curve in the superhorizon regime.
+The size of correction by higher loop contribution is estimated in Appendix~\ref{app:higher loop}.
 Section~\ref{sec:conclusion} is the conclusion and outlook.